Catch accessibility problems on your website before visitors run into them.

 Names & Labels

-Buttons, inputs, links, and interactive elements with missing or broken accessible names.
-ARIA labelling issues.
+Buttons, inputs, links, and interactive elements with missing or unclear labels.

 Structure & Semantics

-Heading hierarchy, landmark regions, ARIA roles, and form field associations.
+Heading hierarchy, page structure, and form field associations.

 Common Component Patterns

-Automation catches a lot — and misses some things.
+Automation catches a lot, but it misses some things.
 We'll tell you which is which.

 Great for automation